C questions answers

 Explanation:

-In c any character is starting with character ‘\’ represents octal number in character.
-As we know octal digits are: 0, 1, 2, 3, 4, 5, 6, and 7.
-So 8 is not an octal digit.
-Hence ‘\08’ is invalid octal character constant.
+In C, any character starting with the escape character '\' represents an octal number in character form.
+However, it's crucial to note that octal digits are limited to 0, 1, 2, 3, 4, 5, 6, and 7.
+Consequently, the sequence '\08' is an invalid octal character constant due to the presence of the digit '8,' which is not a valid octal digit.

 Hexadecimal character constant.